nreochWW/lerna-typescript-react/README.md

 - **[StyleLint]** - CSS Linter that helps to enforce conventions
 - **[Prettier]** - Opinionated code formatter for Javascript
 - **[Webpack]** - Module bundler for Javascript
+-

+##### **Note:** This is a reference repository and not to be used directly.
+We have a Yeoman Generator NPM package which will scaffold this repository and allow you to automate the process of building individual packages. **[Visit]** the Generator repo for instructions on how to use lerna-typescript-react for your projects.

 [lerna]: https://github.com/lerna/lerna
 [react]: https://reactjs.org/